Abrar-Husain-870/Abrar-repo/README.md

 # Abrar-repo
-This is my first Git Repository author abrar husain
+This is my first Git Repository.
+Author: abrar husain